ignatandrei/patterns/src/patternsSite/docs/patterns/Visitor.md

 ## Homework

-Implement a visitor that will allow you to calculate the total price of a shopping cart.
-The shopping cart should contain items with a price and a quantity.Visit every item and make the sum
+Implement a visitor that will allow you to calculate the total price of a shopping cart.    <br />
+The shopping cart should contain items with a price and a quantity.    <br />
+Visit every item and make the sum.    <br />